openpreserve/fido/README.txt

 Any platform
 1. Download the latest zip release from https://github.com/openpreserve/fido/releases
 2. Unzip into some directory
-3. Open a command shell, cd to the directory that you placed the zip contents into and cd into folder 'fido'
+3. Open a command shell, cd to the directory that you placed the zip contents into
+4. Run `python setup.py install` to install FIDO and dependencies.
+This may require sudo on Linux/OSX or admin privileges on Windows.
+5. You should now be able to see the help text: fido -h

+Using pip
+1. Run `pip install opf-fido`  This may require sudo on Linux/OSX or admin privileges on Windows.
-4. You should now be able to see the help text: python fido.py -h
+2. You should now be able to see the help text: fido -h
-5. Before identifying files with FIDO for the first time, please update signatures first using the 'update_signatures.py' script (see below for instructions).

 Updating signatures
 -------------------

-To update FIDO with the latest PRONOM file format definitions, run: python update_signatures.py
+To update FIDO with the latest PRONOM file format definitions, run: fido-update-signatures
 This is an interactive CLI script which downloads the latest PRONOM signature file and signatures.
 Please note that it can take a while to download all PUID signatures.

 If you are having trouble running the script due to firewall restrictions, see OPF wiki: http://wiki.opf-labs.org/display/PT/Command+Line+Interface+proxy+usage